chctaylor/baseball/README.md

 ### Requirments.txt
   - This file is a breakdown of packages that need to be downloaded in order to run this project.

+## Additional Information

+  - API keys for the [News API](https://newsapi.org/) and [Twitter API](https://developer.twitter.com/en/docs) will be required to run the project appropriately.
+Creating a file called keys.py and storing them in a format such as NEWS_API_KEY = “XXXXXXXXXXXXXXXX” in order to call them in the views.py.